livelybug/foreign-trade/DevDesign.md

 * Import data into memory wallet

 ##### Trade Flow
+* Exporter initiated a contract, with price
-* Importer and exporter initiated a contract
+* Importer confirms the price in the contract
 * The importer bank issues a letter of credit(LOC) to the exporter bank
 * The exporter bank validates the letter of credit
 * The seller/exporter approves the same LOC